pariva123/Phrontistery-Oversee/README.md

 ## Contact

-For any inquiries or support, please contact pl95534n@pace.edu.# AngularStore
+For any inquiries or support, please contact pl95534n@pace.edu.

-## Phrontistery Oversee More Details
+## Phrontistery Oversee More Details(Angular Store)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.